ORNL-QCI/qiree/src/qirlightning/simple_demo/README.md

 This is a super simple demo for driving Lightning devices.
 The example here uses `lightning.kokkos`, but can easily be updated to target other devices, e.g. lightning.gpu (if an Nvidia GPU is present).

-The only extra header files required are the `../catalyst_runtime/include`, which contains the include files from the [Catalyst Runtime ](https://github.com/PennyLaneAI/catalyst/tree/main/runtime/include) (for the QuantumDevice interface).
+Some Catalyst include files are copied here for convenience - they are in `./snapshot_catalyst_runtime/include`.
+These are required for the QuantumDevice interface.
+For the qiree source, these files are fetched automatically during CMake, and these are not used.

 ## Installing a lightning simulator

 When installing [Pennylane-Lightning](https://github.com/PennyLaneAI/pennylane-lightning) from pip or source, you will have the shared objects for each of the simulator installed.
 These are named `liblightning_kokkos_catalyst.so`/`liblightning_GPU_catalyst.so` etc.

-Running `pip install pennylane` or `pip install pennylane-lightning` will install the `lightning.qubit` (CPU) simulator, and other simulators can be installed by running `pip install pennylane-lightning-kokkos / pennylane-lightning-gpu`.
+To get started, run `pip install pennylane` or `pip install pennylane-lightning` - this will install the `lightning.qubit` (CPU) simulator, and other simulators can be installed by running `pip install pennylane-lightning-kokkos / pennylane-lightning-gpu`.

 Example:
 ```